apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NFL trade deadline winners, losers: 49ers make buzzer-beating deal**
+**Stock futures, bitcoin and dollar surge as election results roll in**

-You can read more about it [here](https://www.nbcsportsbayarea.com/nfl/nfl-trade-deadline-winners-losers-khalil-davis-kyle-shanahan/1801192/).
+You can read more about it [here](https://www.cnn.com/2024/11/05/investing/us-stocks-presidential-election-outcome/index.html).

 ## Requirements
 - Python 3.8